Russia says it chased U.S. naval destroyer away from its waters | Law-Order

 There was no immediate comment from the U.S. side.
 The Russian defence ministry said the crew of a Russian anti-submarine vessel, the Admiral Tributs, had radioed a warning to the USS Chafee that it was "in an area closed to navigation due to exercises with artillery fire".

-The U.S. destroyer failed to change course and instead raised flags indicating it was preparing to launch a helicopter from its deck, meaning it was unable to change course and speed, the Russian ministry said in a statement.
+The U.S. destroyer failed to change course and instead raised flags indicating it was preparing to launch a helicopter from its deck, meaning it could not turn or change speed, the Russian ministry said in a statement.
 "Acting within the framework of the international rules of navigation, the Admiral Tributs set a course for ousting the intruder from Russian territorial waters," it said.

 The Chafee eventually changed course when the two vessels were less than 60 metres apart, it said.
-It said the incident lasted about 50 minutes and took place in Peter the Great Bay, which lies south of Vladivostok in the west of the Sea of Japan.
+It said the incident lasted about 50 minutes and took place in Peter the Great Bay in the west of the Sea of Japan.
+RIA news agency said the Russian defence ministry summoned the U.S. military attache, who was told the of the "unprofessional actions" of the destroyer's crew, which had "rudely violated international laws on the prevention of collisions of vessels at sea".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)